 You know the rule, never shop for groceries when you’re hungry?
 Let’s just say it’s never a good idea to shop when you’re angry.

-It didn’t take me long to find the doorways to Tiffany’s, Cartier and Birks.
+Finding the doorways to Tiffany’s, Cartier and Birks didn’t take long.
 So naturally, I wanted to prove a point but not break the bank (omg, so practical).
-So I left the jewellers “high fiving” the sales associate and leaving with a lovely TAG watch inset with diamonds.
+So I left the jeweller’s “high fiving” the sales associate, leaving with a lovely TAG watch inset with diamonds.
 I loved my watch, but sadly I didn’t love what it represented.

 I found myself strolling along rue Saint-Honoré in Paris, filled with beautiful boutiques and high-end jewellery stores.
 A stunning ring caught my eye in the window at Boucheron.
 I tried it on, and it was as pretty on as it was off.
-I was trying to justify the cost and everything else I had been through to deserve this ring.
-I walked out of the store with the style number and clerk’s name.
+But, of course, I was trying to justify the cost and everything else I had been through to deserve this ring.
+Regrettably, I left the store only with the style number and clerk’s name.

 Unlike Charlotte York from SATC, I did not wear my wedding ring admiringly around the house after my separation.
 It came off and went straight back into its original blue velvet box.
 What will become of this significant piece of jewellery?

 I eventually purchased a ring in its place.
 It has no diamonds, there is no bling, it’s simple and modern, and I wear it every day.
-It’s not a reward or a special occasion, nor is it the dream ring I have always wanted.
-But, it’s special because I chose it for myself.
+It’s neither a reward nor a special occasion nor the dream ring I have always wanted.
+But it’s special because I chose it for myself.

 Not my last purchase

 We overlook the importance of celebrating ourselves and what we’ve accomplished.
-The purchase of a piece of jewellery can be empowering, and it’s a gift to yourself.
+Purchasing a piece of jewellery can be empowering and a gift to yourself.
 I’m not suggesting you blow the bank, lord knows I’ve tried, but a small monumental piece can bring you joy.
 Isn’t that important?
 Strangely, we’ll spend hundreds of dollars on clothing items or accessories for the home, but jewellery always takes the back seat, considered frivolous.

 Stop the guilt, and stop waiting for that someone to buy that particular piece you’ve been eying, if not jewellery, then whatever your heart set on.